ERNICommunity/angular-starter-project/README.md

 NGX-Translate is an internationalization library for Angular.
 It is used in this starter project to provide the texts in English and in German.
 To do so, the library has to be registered to the application module (see _app.module.ts_).
-Then thr files containing the translated texts can be created in _src/app/assets/i18n_.
+Then the files containing the translated texts can be created in _src/app/assets/i18n_.
 Using `{{ 'KEY.OF.THE.TEXT' | translate }}` some text can then be inserted into the HTML.

 ### ChangeDetectionStrategy.OnPush

 https://angular.io/api/core/ChangeDetectionStrategy

-By default Angular uses the `ChanceDetectionStrategy.Default` change detection strategy.
+By default, Angular uses the `ChanceDetectionStrategy.Default` change detection strategy.
 This strategy does not assume anything about the application and therefore every time something changes in the application, a change detection will run on all components to check if the component needs to be updated.
 For big applications with thousands of expressions, this might cause performance problems.
 In this case, it is possible to help Angular to decide which components to update by using the `ChanceDetectionStrategy.OnPush`.